How to overcome the limitations of traditional VPN

 1. Subnet conflicts:

 – Networks connected via traditional VPN must not use the same local subnet.
-But a Machine builder / System Integrator managing hundreds of customer installations is bound to run into lots of locations using the same subnet addresses.
+But a Machine builder / System Integrator managing hundreds of customer installations are bound to run into lots of locations using the same subnet addresses.
 Asking the customers to change their addressing schemes is rarely an option, and juggling with NAT rules to deal with the existing addressing schemes can quite simply be a nightmare.

 2. Pre-configured connections are required: